yahsiuhsieh/face-recognition-using-pca/README.md

 # Face Recognition using Principal Component Analysis

-Here I implement face recognition based on [this paper](https://sites.cs.ucsb.edu/~mturk/Papers/mturk-CVPR91.pdf), which shows how to use Principal Component Analysis (PCA) for Face Recognition.
+This repository is for face recognition based on [this paper](https://sites.cs.ucsb.edu/~mturk/Papers/mturk-CVPR91.pdf), which shows how to use Principal Component Analysis (PCA) for Face Recognition.

 The paper puts forward a simple yet effective idea of using eigenfaces (obtained via PCA) to perform unsupervised face recognition.
 Read and understand the basic principle, and then conduct the following numerical experiments to implement and test the eigenface-based face recognition algorithm.